-Hue, tone and saturation along with rarity and popularity of color affect fancy color diamond pricing.
+Hue, tone, and saturation along with rarity and popularity of color affect fancy colored diamond pricing.
 Pure red diamonds command the highest prices per carat worldwide.
 Fine yellow, pink, blue and green diamonds garner high prices depending on quality and size.
 Brown diamonds are generally the least expensive of natural fancy colors.
-As with colored stones in general, color is paramount for fancy color diamond pricing.
+As with colored stones in general, color is paramount for fancy colored diamond pricing.
 Other quality factors like clarity and cut do not affect prices as much as with colorless diamonds.
 All factors equal, higher clarity and more attractive cuts may command higher prices.

 It is always recommended to purchase from a trusted vendor, and if you have further questions, a qualified independent appraiser can assist you.

 *Stay tuned for fancy colored diamond listings in the Pricescope database.
-Price comparisons for fancy color diamonds coming soon.
+Price comparisons for fancy colored diamonds coming soon.